Should I Give the ICBC A Recorded Statement?

 Once an ICBC adjuster denies your claim, it is rare for them to reverse their decision.
 This makes it crucial to get it right the first time.
 By working with an ICBC lawyer, you stand a better chance of receiving a favourable coverage decision from them.

-If you are ready to move forward with a claim, Preszler Law is here to help.
+If you are ready to move forward with a claim, Preszler Injury Lawyers is here to help.
 Our team of dedicated lawyers understands the process.
 To learn more, schedule a free consultation right away.